addynz/WooCommerce-Address-Autocomplete/readme.txt

 2. Search for 'NZ Address Autocomplete for WooCommerce'
 3. Click on the 'Install Now' button
 4. Activate the plugin through the Plugins page in WordPress
-5. Use the WooCommerce > Settings > Checkout or Payments page to enter your API key
+5. Use the WooCommerce > Settings > General page to enter your API key

 For additional instructions with screenshots, visit:
 [https://www.addysolutions.com/services/woocommerce](https://www.addysolutions.com/services/woocommerce)